Military history: Early modern warfare

 After gunpowder weapons were first developed in Song dynasty China (see also: Technology of the Song dynasty), the technology later spread west to the Ottoman Empire, from where it spread to the Safavid Empire of Persia and the Mughal Empire of India.
-The arquebus was later adopted by European armies during the Italian Wars of the early 16th century.
+European armies later adopted the arquebus during the Italian Wars of the early 16th century.

 This all brought an end to the dominance of armored cavalry on the battlefield.
 The simultaneous decline of the feudal system—and the absorption of the medieval city-states into larger states—allowed the creation of professional standing armies to replace the feudal levies and mercenaries that had been the standard military component of the Middle Ages.

-In Africa, Ahmad ibn Ibrihim al-Ghazi, was the first African commander to use gunpowder on the continent in the Ethiopian–Adal War, that lasted for fourteen years (1529–1543).
+In Africa, Ahmad ibn Ibrihim al-Ghazi was the first African commander to use gunpowder on the continent in the Ethiopian–Adal War, which lasted for fourteen years (1529–1543).

-The period spanning between the 1648 Peace of Westphalia and the 1789 French Revolution is also known as Kabinettskriege (Princes' warfare) as wars were mainly carried out by imperial or monarchics states, decided by cabinets and limited in scope and in their aims.
-They also involved quickly shifting alliances, and mainly used mercenaries.
+The period spanning between the 1648 Peace of Westphalia and the 1789 French Revolution is also known as Kabinettskriege (Princes' warfare) as wars were mainly carried out by imperial or monarchical states, decided by cabinets and limited in scope and in their aims.
+They also engaged in rapid shifts in alliances and primarily relied on mercenaries.

 Over the course of the 18th–19th centuries all military arms and services underwent significant developments that included a more mobile field artillery, the transition from use of battalion infantry drill in close order to open order formations and the transfer of emphasis from the use of bayonets to the rifle that replaced the musket, and virtual replacement of all types of cavalry with the universal dragoons, or mounted infantry.